 Your customers interact with your product and move through your sales funnel in a myriad of different ways.
 The moment you stop measuring your CX initiatives’ success, a new variable shows up and leads to inevitable churn - which you can prevent in your new marketing campaigns.

 Or, in one sentence - never stop measuring if you want to deliver a great customer experience, have reduced churn, and engage customers with the use of intelligent automation.

 Automation definitely has a time and place in customer experience in 2022 and beyond.
 What separates good companies from bad ones is knowing what to automate and what to delegate to customer support and customer service.
 And if you’re wondering where to start, you’re in a great place.
-Sign up for a free trial of Survicate so you can automate the way you collect and manage customer feedback - and spend more time delighting your customers.
+Sign up Survicate's 10-day free trial so you can automate the way you collect and manage customer feedback - and spend more time delighting your customers.